DaryMingazova/Mython/README.md

 `Usage: ./interpreter [OPTIONS]`

 Supported options:

 `-h` --- print help and exit;

 `-t` --- run tests before start;

 You can also run "example.my" to see simmple interpreter work:

 `$ ./interpreter < example.my`

-If everything is OK, you will see "C++ love Mython" in the terminal.
+If everything is OK, you will see `C++ love Mython` in the terminal.